idea4good/GuiLiteSamples/HelloParticle/README.md

 ## How to build for Win MFC?
 ### Prerequisite:
-- core.lib gui.lib should be in BuildMFC\BuildMFC\libs\x86(x64), ⚠️rebuild them if meet link error.
+- GuiLite.lib should be in BuildMFC\BuildMFC\libs\x86(x64), ⚠️rebuild them if meet link error.
 ### Build
 1. Open "HelloParticle\BuildMFC\HelloParticle.sln" by Visual studio 2017
 2. Click `F5` to build/run `HelloParticle`